hollingerc/going-beyond-arduino/README.md

 # blink3
-This is the code for blinking LEDs, part of my Going Beyond Arduino video series.
+This is the code for my Going Beyond Arduino video series.